Home

 Chamberlin used:

 Paloalto seem to be yet another in a long line of production-line US indie outfits, a bit grunge, a bit fifth-rate folk-rock, a bit, well, a bit what?
 This is apparently the reality of 'alternative rock', which, I have to say, is the equivalent of much 'alternative comedy', i.e. an alternative to it rather than of it.
 Even when the overlong Paloalto rocks, it doesn't really, as if the musicians concerned had never actually heard any actual rock music, but had made an album based on a description of it, which they hadn't fully understood.
-I can't tell you what its 'best tracks' are, as there aren't any; they're all a horrible whiny mess, and I can only urge you not to bother picking this up under any circumstances whatsoever.
+I can't tell you what its 'best tracks' are, as there aren't any; they're all a horrible whiny mess and I can only urge you not to bother picking this up under any circumstances whatsoever.

-The wholly ubiquitous Patrick Warren plays Chamberlin on the record, with flutes and strings on Home, and while it could be hiding in the mix elsewhere, in true Chamby style, it's just as likely to be sustained guitar.
+The wholly ubiquitous Patrick Warren plays Chamberlin on the record, with flutes and strings on Home; while it could be hiding in the mix elsewhere, in true Chamby style, it's just as likely to be sustained guitar.
 Thankfully, the band appear to have called it a day, although they managed to spit out one more slice of tedium before they imploded, 2003's Heroes and Villains, which you can be absolutely sure sounds nothing like The Beach Boys.

 Pancake (Germany)